One step closer to making ‘off-the-shelf’ immune cell therapy for cancer a reality

 Full Steam Ahead: First Patient is Dosed in Expanded CIRM Spinal Cord Injury Trial

-CIRM-funded study suggests methods to make pluripotent stem cells are safe
+CIRM-funded study to make pluripotent stem cells safe

-We live in an era where stem cell treatments are already being tested in human clinical trials for eye disease, spinal cord injury, and type 1 diabetes.
-The hope is that transplanting stem cells or their cell derivatives will replace diseased tissue, restore function, and cure patients โ all while being safe and without causing … Continue reading CIRM-funded study suggests methods to make pluripotent stem cells are safe
+Clinicians use stem cell treatments in clinical trials for eye disease, spinal cord injury, and type 1 diabetes.
+Their goal is to transplant stem cells or their derivatives to replace damaged tissue, restore function, and cure patients.
+This aim is to do this while keeping treatments safe and free of harmful side effects.
+Safety is … Continue reading CIRM-funded study to make pluripotent stem cells safe

 From Science Fiction to Science Fact: Gene Editing May Make Personalized Therapies for Blindness